clburlison/clburlison.com/_posts/2016-01-14-demystify-office2016.md

 <div class="note info">
   <h5>Following section:</h5>
-  <p>I debaited adding the following section or not.
+  <p>I debated adding the following section or not.
 The TL;DR is make sure you are using release 15.17.0 or greater.
 If you want more details then carry on.</p>
 </div>